jappeace/jappeaceApplication/content/mtl.md

 ```
 So what's the difference?
 First of all it's a lot more verbose.
-However in trade of this verbosity, we gained something back.
+In trade for this verbosity,
-The difference here is in running the code.
+we can use the monad stack in any order
+at the call site.
-Both invocations of running this code are allowed now:
+Both invocations of running this code are now allowed:

 ```haskell
 main :: IO ()